Updated January, 2023

-Ensure you do not just include an empty statement, but you also justify your statement.
+Ensure you do not just include an empty statement, but you also make a complete sentence to justify your statement.

 Another mistake is choosing a thesis statement that you are not able to justify extensively.
 If you find that you chose a thesis statement but are struggling to find points that will support it, you are making this mistake!

 You can end up with a non-justifiable thesis statement for two reasons:

 If you have a non-justifiable thesis statement, it will affect your entire essay!
 Your body paragraphs, which elaborate on the supporting points, will suffer as you end up justifying more with opinions instead of facts and information.

 How do I Ensure my Thesis Statement Can be Justified?

 Simply put, stick to the facts!
 And avoid:

 Do not be afraid to change your thesis statement!
 Because you will end up losing more time and points on your grade if you stay put with a thesis statement that isn’t easy to justify.

 Here’s a visual template you can follow to know if your thesis statement is appropriate for your paper o not.

 Don’t Forget About the Thesis Statement Throughout the Entire Essay